ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 > [!NOTE]
 > The other improvements is inside the docs folder

+# Code Management

+## Open Challenge
 <img width="1879" height="705" alt="Obstacle Challenge (1)" src="https://github.com/user-attachments/assets/42b72463-3bb3-44de-b486-76440f4b252c" />
 <img width="1895" height="702" alt="Obstacle Challenge (5)" src="https://github.com/user-attachments/assets/b599681f-d853-4086-9c5a-091cbaa361a9" />
 <img width="1876" height="709" alt="Obstacle Challenge (4)" src="https://github.com/user-attachments/assets/5e46fec1-446e-4796-930a-37df1af20d40" />
 <img width="1906" height="690" alt="Obstacle Challenge (3)" src="https://github.com/user-attachments/assets/7132e59a-4c38-4035-8f16-efc3354c0f5f" />
 <img width="1884" height="653" alt="Obstacle Challenge (2)" src="https://github.com/user-attachments/assets/c3c631c5-5c37-44fe-a147-b4150a1af4c1" />

+## Obstacle Challenge

+# Engineering Factor

+We wanted our LEGO EV3 robot to have vision so it could follow lines, detect colors, and respond to objects.
+To do that, we used a PixyCam2 smart camera with a special LEGO firmware that lets it work directly with the EV3 brick, just like any other LEGO sensor.

+Normally, PixyCam2 connects to things like Arduino or Raspberry Pi, using standard electronic signals.
+But the EV3 uses special LEGO ports that aren’t directly compatible.
+To make them work together, we built a custom cable.
+We took a regular LEGO sensor cable like the kind used for a touch or ultrasonic sensor and cut one end off to expose the wires inside.

+Next, we connected those wires to jumper wires, which could plug into the small pins on the PixyCam2’s port.
+Then we matched the correct wires for power, ground, and data, based on the Pixy LEGO firmware documentation.
+This allowed the EV3 to recognize the PixyCam2 just like it would a LEGO color or ultrasonic sensor.

+We made sure the connections were clean and well insulated, using electrical tape or heat shrink tubing to prevent any short circuits.
+Since both devices use the same 5V power level, we didn’t need any extra electronics to make it safe.

+Once everything was connected, the EV3 was able to communicate with the PixyCam2 right away.
+The camera sent information about what it could see like object locations and colors and the EV3 used that data to control the robot’s actions.
+With this setup, our robot could follow lines, detect certain colors, and respond to moving objects just like a more advanced machine, but using only LEGO parts and a smart camera.